Abhilash-Ponnachan/nginxsetup/readme.md

 <img src="doc/nginx-web-custom.png" alt-text="Default NGINX web page" style="border: 2px solid"/>

-So we have managed to expose our own custom content as a web page from `Nginx`.
-We can now see how to add more dynamic functionality with some `JavaScript` code, taking advantage of `NGINX` extensible modular architecture.
+We have now managed to expose our own custom content as a web page from `Nginx`.
+Next we shall see how to add more dynamic functionality with some `JavaScript` code, taking advantage of `NGINX` extensible modular architecture.

 ### NGINX JavaScript (njs)
-The power of `Nginx` comes from its easy extensibility, using **Modules**.
-Using the `nginx.conf` load the **module/s** we need and we can start using the functions/capabilities it provides with the appropriate **directives**.
+The power of `Nginx` comes from its easy extensibility, using **Modules** [[nginx_modules]](#2).
+When we require a capability provided by some **module**, we can import that into the `nginx.conf` using the `load_module` **directive**, and when the process starts/reloads it will load the module and make its functionalities available. `NGINX` distributions come with some _default_ set of modules, and there are also _third party modules_ which we can download and install.
+In extreme cases we can write our _own custom modules_ if required.
+For this project we shall use what is available by default with `NGINX` `Docker` image.

 Within the `config` directory we saw a `modules -> /usr/lib/nginx/modules` symlink.

-If we look inside that we will be able to see the different extension modules available (out-of-the-box) with `Nginx`.
+If we look inside that we will be able to see the different extension **modules** available (out-of-the-box) with `Nginx`.

 ```bash
 $ docker run --rm -d --name=my-nginx nginx